dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 - Easy to understand
 - Easy to use, especially for developers which have not much experience in working with JavaFX
 - A well designed, adaptable UI, inspired by the material design standards
-- Multiple, independent `Workbench modules`, displayed in Tabs combine into one great application
+- Multiple, independent *workbench modules*, displayed in Tabs combine into one great application
 - The `jdk8` branch works well with [JPRO](https://www.jpro.one/)
 - FXML & [Scene Builder](https://gluonhq.com/products/scene-builder/) support